crxssed7/crxssed7/Entertainment/README.md

 - [Jellyfin](https://jellyfin.org): 👑 Server software that allows you to have all of your downloaded media (inc tv shows, movies, books, comics) available in one place, anywhere you go.
 - [Plex](https://www.plex.tv/en-gb/): Very similar to Jellyfin, however its all managed by central servers owned by Plex Inc, which I'm not a fan of.
 Also Jellyfin has more customizability, but Plex is more stable.
 - [Ubooquity](https://vaemendis.net/ubooquity/): 👑 Server software similar to that of Plex and Jellyfin, but just for books and comics.
 I prefer to split my media in two, Jellyfin for shows and movies, and Ubooquity for comics and books.
+- [Emby](https://emby.media/) - Similar to Plex and Jellyfin, however I've never used it personally.

 **Players**